mrcavalcanti/mosaicoo/docs/sources/administration/service-accounts/enable-service-accounts.md

 # Enable service accounts in Grafana

-Service accounts are available behind the `serviceAccounts` feature toggle, available in Grafana 8.5+.
+Service accounts are available behind the `serviceAccounts` feature toggle, available in Mosaicoo 8.5+.

 You can enable service accounts by:

-- modifying the Grafana configuration file, or
+- modifying the Mosaicoo configuration file, or
 - configuring an environment variable

-## Enable service accounts in the Grafana configuration file
+## Enable service accounts in the Mosaicoo configuration file

-This topic shows you how to enable service accounts by modifying the Grafana configuration file.
+This topic shows you how to enable service accounts by modifying the Mosaicoo configuration file.

-1. Sign in to the Grafana server and locate the configuration file.
+1. Sign in to the Mosaicoo server and locate the configuration file.
 For more information about finding the configuration file, refer to LINK.
 2. Open the configuration file and locate the [feature toggles section]({{< relref "../../administration/configuration.md#feature_toggles" >}}).
 Add `serviceAccounts` as a [feature_toggle]({{< relref "../../administration/configuration.md#feature_toggle" >}}).

 ```